geodezyx.stats package

 geodezyx.stats.stats.color_of_season(datein)

-Get a color representation of the season.
+Get color representation for a season.

 Parameters: